Wealthronic · Independent personal-finance journalism

 Setup and the listing

-The Subaru: 2019, 47,000 miles, clean, no aftermarket modifications.
-Purchase price four years prior was $24,000; market value in August was about $14,800.
-I listed it at $54/day weekday and $72/day weekend, which positioned it at roughly the 60th percentile of comparable cars in my zip code.
+The car: a 2019 Subaru Outback, 47,000 miles, clean, no aftermarket modifications.
+Purchase price four years prior, $24,000; market value about $14,800.
+Listed at $54/day weekday and $72/day weekend, it sits at roughly the 60th percentile of comparable cars in the zip code.

 Gross revenue, by month